Mojitas/DVA315/Lab3/README.md

 # DVA315 Lab3

-Planet lab at the OS course at MDH
+This is the third lab of the operating systems course at Mälardalen University.
+It is about handling messages and threads at its core and is simulating a planet system.